Mayonnaisu/manga-image-translator/my_tools/docs/README.md

 4. Close the PowerShell.
 5. Right click on **MIT-installer.ps1**.
 6. Select "Run with PowerShell".
-7. Select "Yes" when UAC prompt pops up.
+7. Select "Yes" if UAC prompt pops up.
 8. Wait until you get ${{\color{lightgreen}{\textsf{INSTALLATION COMPLETED!}}}}\$ message.
 > [!TIP]
 > If you get a warning when opening the installer, uncheck the option, then Open.
 If you don't do this, the script won't be able to run properly.